VAIJ-TEJAS/Articles/Leveraging Python for System Administration/draft1.md

 		delete_user("Sia")

 	The script uses the `subprocess` module to execute a PowerShell command, deleting an existing local user account on a Windows system.
 The `delete_user` function accepts a `username` parameter indicating the user account to be deleted.
 It constructs a PowerShell command using string formatting, utilizing the `Remove-LocalUser` cmdlet.
-Upon successful deletion, a confirmation message is printed.
+After deletion, a success message is displayed.

 	Output: